 Health Benefits of a Raw Diet For Dogs

-When I tell people that I feed a raw, species appropriate diet to my two golden retrievers, Jake and Coral, I'm often met with a puzzled expression.
+When I tell people that I feed an NRC formulated, raw diet to my two golden retrievers, Jake and Coral, I'm often met with a puzzled expression.

 If the idea of feeding your dog a raw diet seems completely strange and new to you, don't worry, you are not alone.